 - The earnings (returns) generated through dividends are non-taxable.

-- Liquid funds offer the discipline of not keeping excess unproductive cash with self.
+- They offer the discipline of not keeping excess unproductive cash with self.

 - They contribute to achieving long-term investment goals.

 - Liquid fund investments are considered less volatile as they’re invested in instruments with high credit rating, and hence offer low risk.